What happens during a shoot?

 As you can imagine, Paris is full of beautiful locations and you are spoilt for choice.
 I have areas I like to shoot in that include the iconic sites like the Eiffel Tower, Louvre etc and some less obvious locations too but I am completely open to suggestions if you have a favourite part of Paris that is special to you both and wish to include it in the shoot.
 The shoot can be fully customisable.

 For the longer shoots that can incorporate more than one location outside of comfortable walking distance we can hop into a cab.

 Edited file transfer etc:

 Your finished edited set of photos (high res jpegs) will be delivered to you via FTP site within 2-4 weeks depending on time of year.
-They will all be high resolution files which you will have compete access and rights to to print, Facebook etc.
+They will all be high resolution files which you will have complete access and rights (for personal usage) to to print, Facebook etc.

 You will get a mix of both colour and black and white but they will be predominately colour unless you specifically request otherwise.
 There is no upper limit on the photos delivered as I send all the good ones and delete any unflattering ones, blinkers etc: